sordina/path-explorer/README.md

 ## Limitations

-Oftem your path will be constructed by referencing variables, but this works in expanded form.
+Often your path will be constructed by referencing variables, but this works in expanded form.

+## TODO

+* [ ] Alllow mouse scrolling in output sections
+* [ ] Help for keys
+* [ ] Allow insertion of new path segements
+* [ ] Command history

 ## Bash Prototype

+A simple prototype in Bash to test the concept.

 ```bash
 #!/bin/bash